top of page

 • Jun 9

-• 1 min read
+• 2 min read

-The Legacy of Motion Picture Art Directors Whatever future the cinema may have will be based solidly on its past.
+The careers and odysseys of Henri Menéssier, Ben Carré, Wilfred Buckland, Hugo Balin, Fred Gabourie, Una Nixson Hopkins, Anton Grot, William Cameron Menzies, Charles D. Hall, and Harry Oliver are all closely interconnected.
+They laid the foundations for Art Direction, and their legacies must be preserved.
+Whatever future the cinema may have will be based solidly on its past.
 Time is a human conception -- very much like a motion picture.
 It is all there, but we have to live it.
 And you cannot enjoy the last reel unless you know what happened in the first.

-• Kevin Brownlow: “The Parade’s Gone By”
+-Kevin Brownlow: “The Parade’s Gone By”

 Contact us